rsethi21/sddVisualization/README.md

 - An SDD file is a standardized data file that stores information about DNA damage.
 This allows for a predictable data input and output for visualization.
 - For an SDD file, Some fields are required and some are optional.
 These files also have a header with more information about what the files contain.
 - For more information about SDD files, see this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6407706/
+- There is test data in the following website that documents SDD file format: https://standard-for-dna-damage.readthedocs.io/en/latest/index.html

 ## What is the goal for this tool?